taehyungkim1227/Taehyung-Kim/README.md

 # Project 3.
 Improving Loan Conversion with Funnel Analysis

-Note: Implementation details are abstracted due to NDA
+Note: Implementation details are abstracted due to NDA.
+This funnel uses synthetic data due to data sensitivity and NDA restrictions.

 * Defined end-to-end loan application funnel using Google Analytics for a major financial loan service company in Korea
 * Identified major user drop-offs such as 70% at the initial page and low overall conversion of 6~7% of total users